SuperSpeed 1: Interior design

-Most passenger spaces on the Superspeed 1 are located on decks 7 and 8, above the multi-deck car deck complex and storage rooms.
+Most passenger spaces on SuperSpeed 1 are located on decks 7 and 8, above the multi-deck car deck complex and storage rooms.
 A two-deck high atrium is located by the entrance amidship.

 Engines

-The main engines consist of four medium-speed diesel engines (Wärtsilä type 9L46), each with 9,600 kW power at 500 r.p.m., acting on two Rolls-Royce-KaMeWa propellers.
-The auxiliary engines for generating electric power are four Wärtsilä diesel engines of type 6L32 each with 3,000 kW.
-Two bow-thrusters each with 2,400 kW and a stern thruster with 1,200 kW are installed for safe manoevring e.g. in the port of Hirtshals.
+The main engines consist of four medium-speed diesel engines (Wärtsilä type 9L46), each with 9600 kW power at 500 rpm, acting on two Rolls-Royce-Kamewa propellers.
+The auxiliary engines for generating electric power are four Wärtsilä diesel engines of type 6L32 each with 3000 kW.
+Two bow thrusters each with 2400 kW and a stern thruster with 1200 kW are installed for safe maneuvering e.g. in the port of Hirtshals.